- Bathroom Remodel Cost Calculator: What Is It?

 What Do I Do Once I Have My Estimate?

 Once you have your estimate, the next step is to get a quote.
-While our calculator can get you within the right ballpark, only an actual contractor can tell you how much your unique project will cost.
-Click below to answer a few questions about your project, and we will match you with up to four bathroom remodelers in your area for free quotes.
+Our bathroom remodel cost estimator can get you within the right ballpark.
+However, only a contractor can tell you how much your specific project will cost.
+Click below to answer a few questions about your project.
+We’ll match you with up to four bathroom remodelers in your area for free quotes.